AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ### Filter persons by tag : `filter`

-Lists down all applicants of a certain tag.
+Lists down all your applicants of a certain tag.

 Format: `filter t/TAG`